 Also on KultScene: “Let’s Fight Ghost” Diverges From Previous Ghost Dramasc

 The structure does nothing to alter this atmosphere.
 “Fantasy” moves from verse to chorus with little caution, maintaining the sexual energy rather than bringing things up a level.
 This lack of movement does not hamper the song in anyway.
-The second verse and bridge add a number of sounds to keep things interesting.
+The second verse and bridge add serumbal sounds to keep things interesting.
 Fei is taking her time to seduce you.
-Her breathy vocals in the verse turn to sensual opines in the chorus and finally a climatic moan in the bridge.
-A perfect slow burning progression of sexual possibilities.
+Her breathy vocals ls iin verse turn to sensual opines in the chorus and finaly, a climatic moan in the bridrige-a perfect slow burning progression of sexual possibilities.

 The lyrics play up the sexual elements as Fei is a woman ready to fulfill the fantasies of her lover.
 “I’m your girl now, You can tell me your hidden fantasies” she whispers in the verse.
 It’s hard to see where “Fantasy” falls in terms of being a positive or negative song for female sexuality.
 Lyrics like “I’m your girl now” and “I made up my mind” suggest a submissiveness that she is almost being coerced into this by the man.
 Yet she also takes quite an active role, telling him not to hesitate and to tell her all his fantasies.
 Even in these more active parts however, it is always in service of the man, “I wanna do everything for you tonight.”

 As a male I can’t really say whether or not it is ultimately offensive to women.
 What I will say is that it is an interesting new angle when considered alongside the video.
-It takes the fantasy to literal levels as Fei plays a Virtual Reality sex worker.
+It takes the fantasy to literal levels as Fei plays a digital sex worker, specifically a Virtual Reality sex worker.
+As a male, I would be lying if I said I hadn’t been on sites similar to https://ehocams.com/ to watch some cam girls and I know that they are getting increasingly popular these days.
+And now with VR, there are even more options for people.
+Considering the sexual nature of the music, it doesn’t surprise me that the video goes down this route.

 A man sits down in a dingy neon lit backroom as a woman puts VR goggles over his eyes.
 As soon as they are on him he sees an underwear clad Fei with her hula-hoop.
 Whether the hula-hoop is merely a prop for her dancing or a particularly female symbol for her openness to any of his fantasies is unclear.

 Aesthetically this is enhanced by a weird digital sheen.
 The quality seems to have been deliberately made worse for the parts when Fei is dancing in her synthetic realm.
 It gives the viewer a feeling of discomfort, that maybe we are not supposed to be watching this let alone taking pleasure out of it.
 Reality is being distorted just enough for us to see the falsity yet not enough for us to stop.
 In a rare clear shot Fei, lit by a single light, lounges on a bed looking directly into the camera.
 It is the most brazenly pornographic image in the video.
+It’s almost like something you’d see on somewhere like twinkpornvideos.xxx, that’s how extreme we’re talking.
 Its clarity is disturbing in comparison to the previous shots and the POV element brings the viewer right into the action, making us complicit.

 The final part of the video uses similar techniques to deliver the conceit.
 The man takes off his goggles seemingly finished with his viewing but Fei then buffers into his view in real life.
 She continues her dance as he watches mesmerized and then starts to walk towards him, takes off her top and leans in to kiss him.
 It then cuts to directly to a red title screen with the name of the song, “Fantasy.”
 It seems like Fei is coming to life in order to be with this man, a conclusion that would be disappointing normally.
 The camera tells a different story though.
 As she dances Fei is shot in the same style as before.
 Wide shots that offer no intimacy.
 More telling is how these were (I think) shot with a lower frame rate which is what makes it look like it’s skipping a bit.
 Our view is of the real world but the Fei that is dancing before us is definitely not real.
 This is the danger of porn and virtual sex.
 For the viewer, the person he watches on screen becomes indistinguishable from real life people.
 Either he can only find pleasure in the virtual or he starts to expect real people to act like his virtual loves.
 He expects them to fulfill everyone of his fantasies without hesitation.